leosac/access-control/src/modules/auth/auth-file/auth-file.md

   + the `config_file` path is relative to the working directory of Leosac.
   + You can enter multiple `auth_source` device.
 The module instance will listen to all of them.

+@warning The `target` field is prefixed by the instance name when checking for permission in the permission configuration file.
+This makes it easier to synchronize: you put all configuration in the permission file and simply sync everything, the name of the door will adapt based on the instance name.

 Users {#mod_auth_user}
 ======================